Gallaecio/spider-feeder/README.md

 SPIDERFEEDER_INPUT_FIELD = 'input_url'
 ```

-The same applies for `json`, just requiring to update the file extension to `.json` instead of `.csv`.
+The same applies for `json`, but it requires to update the file extension to `.json` instead of `.csv`.
 This means that the input file format is inferred from the given file extension.

 If you need the extra fields in the input files, you can write `start_requests` to get them.